 Q: What is the difference between Cat 5 and Cat 5e?

-A: The principle difference between Cat 5 and Cat 5e (Category 5e) concerns performance.
-For instance, these cables have higher speeds of up to 1Gbps and more stringent standards that reduce interference.
-This means that they are widely used today due to their improved performance.
+A: The main difference of Cat 5 from its enhancement Cat 5e (Category 5e) is with regard to performance.
+For example, these cables have higher bandwidth and speeds of up to 1Gbps and stringent standards which reduce interference.
+Because of this advancement, they are best suited for wide usage during this age.

-Q: What is the maximum length for a Cat 5 cable?
+Q: What is the maximum length of a standard Cat 5 cable?

-Q: Can I use a Cat 5 cable with my router and modem?
+Q: May I be able to connect a Cat 5 cable to my router and modem?

-A: Unshielded here implies there are no additional shielding layers on top of the existing ones for protection against electromagnetic interference.
-Most of them are unshielded twisted-pair (UTP) cables which can cater for almost every networking need.
+A: Unshielded in this case means that there are no more extra shielding above the internal ones designed to protect against EMI.
+Most of them are unshielded twisted-pair (UTP) cables which can handle almost any networking requirement.

-Q: What is a patch cable, and how does it relate to Cat 5?
+Q: What is a patch cable?
+How is it related to Cat 5?

-Q: Can a Cat 5 cable handle 100 Mbps speeds?
+Q: Is it possible for a Cat 5 cable to support 100 Mbps speeds?

-A: Yes, Viz., Fast Ethernet Networks use one hundred megabits per second data rates in which case this becomes sufficient for them.
-However, if greater speeds such as one gigabyte per second were required then it would be necessary to upgrade to cat5e or even category six.
+A: Yes, Viz., Fast Ethernet Networks utilize one hundred megabits per second data rates in which case this becomes sufficient for them.
+On the other hand, if such speeds were needed, say one gigabyte per second, then upgrading to cat5e or even category six would be essential.

-Q: What is the role of twisted pairs in a Cat 5 cable?
+Q: What is the purpose of twisted pairs in a Cat 5 cable?